Black Screen With Cursor on Windows 11: How to Fix it

 Also, we do not recommend meddling with the hardware unless you are an expert, since the components are fragile and any lapse on your part can damage the computer.

 When do I encounter the black screen with cursor issue?

 This is a fairly important question and we have the answer.
 Based on the feedback submitted by users on various platforms, a trend can be identified in this regard.
-Most of them reported encountering the Windows 11 black screen after login.
+Most of them reported encountering the Windows 11 black screen with cursor after login.

 While it was just a black screen with a cursor for many, others had a Windows 11 black screen with the language bar visible.
 These are the few variations you may find when dealing with the black screen issue on Windows.

 Another observation that was made in these forums was that a lot of users first reported Windows 11 black screen with cursor after update.
 This could be due to a bug in the update itself or a bunch of other reasons.

 Whatever be the case or cause, executing the fixes listed above will resolve the issue on your PC.

 These are the most effective methods to get your Windows 11 PC up and running in no time.
 But, the trick to quick and effective troubleshooting is identifying the underlying cause and applying the relevant solution.